 Developmental Model for Leadership Agility

 But to do so, we need a clear, practical, research-based roadmap to guide us.
 The Leadership Agility model comes from original research that synthesized, built upon, and in a few cases, corrected the vertical development frameworks that preceded it.
 The new knowledge that resulted from this research gives us a more complete understanding adult developmental stages and their linkage to the new forms of leadership needed in today’s world.
-Most importantly, we have a new understanding of how to facilitate development from one stage to another.
+Most importantly, we have a new, practical understanding of how to facilitate development from one stage to another.
 This knowledge and the tested methodologies for doing this can be learned in our Leadership Agility Coaching Program.

 Follow Bill Joiner on Twitter – @leaderagility